ajojacobabraham/obsidian/my vault/May 2021/Economics for Finance/C3 Money Market/U1 the concept of money demand.md

 ### Classical approach - Quantity theory of money
-Irving Fisher Yale University The purchasing power of money Changes in the general level of commodity prices or changes in the value or purchasing power of money are determined first and foremost by changes in quantity of money
+Irving Fisher Yale University The purchasing power of money Changes in the general level of commodity prices or changes in the value or purchasing power of money are determined first and foremost by changes in quantity of money in circulation.